microsoft/FluidFramework/examples/apps/cra-demo/README.md

 ## 4. <a style="position: relative; top: 20px" name="init"></a> Get Fluid Data

-Before we can access any Fluid data, we need to create our configured FRS `client` and define our container schema.
+Before you can access any Fluid data, you need to create a  configured FRS `client` and define your container schema.

 - `containerSchema` is going to include a string `name` and a collection of the data types our application will use.